wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 28 Now about this time the navy of Columbia had increased more than fourfold , and the fame thereof had extended to all nations.

-29 For , though Columbia was young , even as it were in the gristle of her youth ; yet she now began to resume the appearance and display the vigor of. manhood.
+29 For , though Columbia was young , even as it were in the gristle of her youth ; yet she now began to resume the appearance and display the vigor of manhood.

 CHAP.
 LIII.